The 4C's & Certificate

 Clarity

-Almost all diamonds contain minute pieces of non crystallised carbon.
+Almost all diamonds contain minute pieces of non-crystallised carbon.
 These identifying features are called inclusions.
-The size, nature, location, and amount of inclusions determine a diamond's clarity and subsequently affect its value.
-The clarity of diamond can be determined by identifying the inclusion found on the diamond which may cause to reduce the brilliance or value.
-The clearer the better, but do keep in mind a diamond does not have to be flawless (FL) to be beautiful.
+The size, nature, location, and amount of inclusions determine a diamond’s clarity and subsequently affect its value.
+The clarity of a diamond can be determined by identifying the inclusion found on the diamond which may cause a reduction in brilliance or value.
+Diamonds are graded under 10x magnification, so a diamond does not need to be flawless to be considered beautiful, as these inclusions are often invisible to the naked eye.

 Cut